didiersmith/steve/chapters/sullivan.md

 He underwent constant acceleration for a full hour.
 It felt like a child was bear-hugging him into his seat, attempting weakly to crush his chest.
 It wasn't hard to breathe, but he eventually started to panic.
 What had he done?

+"Don't panic," said the voice.
+"You made the right choice."

+He'd made the right choice.

-Just as the waves of regret started cresting over him, his seat swiveled around and the shuttle started decelerating.
+His seat swiveled around and the shuttle started decelerating.
 The same weak crushing feeling - but at least this time, he knew it would eventually end.
 It took another hour.

 Eventually, the shuttle stopped.
 He got out.
 There was a woman there to meet him.
 Not the cult leader, but just as beautiful and bounding with youthful energy.
 She looked like she belonged on a high school football field, waving pompoms.
 She beamed a huge smile at him.

 "Hi Sullivan, welcome to New Sealand!
 We're so excited to have you.
-I'm Tasha, and I'll be your orientation guide!"
+I'll be your orientation guide!"

 That was the most positive attention a beautiful woman had ever paid him.
 Sullivan fell in love, immediately.